meirizarrygelpi/numbers/README.md

 * `Float`
 * `Rat`

-Each value is printed in the form "⦗...⦘".
-This is similar to `complex128` values, but uses tortoise shell brackets to distinguish.
+Each value is printed in the form "(...)".
+This is similar to `complex128` values.

 Here is a list of available packages: